JoshuaFern/fire-autotools/README.md

 Click the cloud icon near the top right of the page, click "Download zip"

 ### Setup
 * If you wish to use sideloading / recovery, please place the correct ROM for your device in the ./image folder.
 You can find the image for your device [here](https://www.amazon.com/gp/help/customer/display.html/ref=hp_bc_nav?ie=UTF8&nodeId=200529680).
 Do not use a lower version than your currently installed version or try to use an image from the wrong device.
 Be aware the current root method may not work on upcoming FireOS versions.
-Please note in your bug report if you applied it to a device without wiping it first.

 * If you wish to change your lockscreen wallpaper, replace ./other/wallpaper.png with your preferred image.